Drug Trafficking Crimes in Pasco

 Trafficking in 200 grams or more, but less than 400 grams, of cocaine, a first degree felony, is punishable by a 15-year mandatory minimum term of imprisonment and a mandatory fine of $100,000 under Section 893.135(1)(b)1.b., F.S.

-Special Investigations Division on Drug Trafficking in Pasco – Visit the website of the Pasco County Sheriff’s Office to learn more about the Vice and Narcotics Unit for the Special Investigations Division.
-The unit consists of three detective squads.
-Detectives in the Pasco Sheriff’s Office Vice and Narcotics Unit engage in overt and overt investigations.
+Special Investigations Division on Drug Trafficking in Pasco – Visit the website of the Pasco County Sheriff’s Office to learn more about the Vice and Narcotics Unit for the Special Investigations Division and the way the division investigates narcotics investigations.
+With three detective squads, the law enforcement officers with the Pasco Sheriff’s Office Vice and Narcotics Unit engage in overt and overt investigations.

 Florida Laws Prohibiting Trafficking in Drugs – Visit the website of the Florida Senate to find the statutory language in Section 893.135 including the mandatory sentences , suspension or reduction of sentences, and penalties for conspiracy to engage in trafficking under the Chapter 893 provisions for Drug Abuse Prevention and Control in Title XLVI.

 Drug Trafficking and the Illegal Drug Trade – Visit the website of the United Nations Office on Drugs and Crime (UNODC) to learn more about examples o drug trafficking crimes involving the international illicit trade involving the sale of substances, distribution, manufacture, and cultivation.
 Find the answers to frequently asked questions such as how much jail time a person might get for drug trafficking in different counties.
 The website also provides information comparing a variety of different types of prohibition strategies used in different countries throughout the world to address the cause and effect of trafficking narcotics.